Felicity Kendal and More Star in Theatre Royal Bath's RELATIVELY SPEAKING at Wyndham's Theatre, Now thru Aug 31

 Theatre Royal Bath Productions presents Alan Ayckbourn's Relatively Speaking at London's Wyndham's Theatre for a limited run until Saturday 31st August.
-Previews begin Tuesday 14th May 2013 with press night on Monday 20th May.
+Previews begin tonight, 14th May 2013 with press night on Monday 20th May.

 Beautifully crafted, wonderfully funny and charmingly English, the play marked Ayckbourn's breakthrough West End hit and this production will be its first West End revival since it played at the Duke of York's Theatre in 1967, when the critics hailed the arrival of a great new comic talent.

 Greg only met Ginny a month ago but has already made up his mind that she's the girl for him.
 When she tells him that she's going to visit her parents, he decides this is the moment to ask her father for his daughter's hand.
 Discovering a scribbled address, he follows her to Buckinghamshire where he finds Philip and Sheila Enjoying a peaceful Sunday morning breakfast in the garden.
 The only thing is... they're not Ginny's parents.

 Felicity Kendal is one of the UK's most popular actresses who shot to fame in BBC television's 'The Good Life'.
 This will be the first time she has starred in an Alan Ayckbourn play since the West End premiere of The Norman Conquests in 1973.

 Jonathan Coy's television credits include 'Rumpole', 'Hornblower', 'Brideshead Revisited', 'Downton Abbey' and 'Foyle's War'.
 On stage he has starred in Nicholas Nickleby, Donkey's Years and the 2011 West End production of Much Ado About Nothing, with David Tennant.